learner-forlife/gcp-networking/ncc-design/ncc-plus-nsi-plus-3pfw/deployment_steps.md

 ### Step 7 :  Verification
 - Successful ping from 10.20.20.2 to 10.10.10.2
 - see traffic hitting Palo Alto
-- Check metrics explorer of application projects and look out for inspected packets
+- Check metrics explorer of application projects and look out for intercepted packets

 ---